Military Service Institution of the United States: Library and Museum

 The Military Service Institution of the United States museum was opened on Governor's Island in New York Harbor in 1884.
 It contained a collection of 10,000 books and manuscripts of interest; many volumes were from the private libraries of deceased officers and some are exceedingly rare publications.

 The Museum contained relics and trophies of all wars and campaigns in which the United States has been engaged, as well as models and specimens of the latest improvements in war material, loaned by and renewed from time to time by the bureaus of the War Department.
 The Museum was shut down in 1924 due to declining attendance.

 Annual Prizes

 Gold And Silver Medals

 Military Service Institution of the United States Gold Medal.

-First Prize.
-Gold Medal $100 and Life Membership.

-Second Prize.
-Silver Medal, $50 and Honorable Mention.
+The institution awarded two primary annual prizes for essays on military topics.
+The first prize consisted of a gold medal, $100, and life membership in the institution.
+The second prize included a silver medal, $50, and honorable mention.

 For best two essays on topics of current military interest selected by the council: competition open to all eligible to membership; award on recommendation of Board chosen by Council: essays not less than 5,000 nor more than 10,000 words.

 A Gold Medal prize was won by John Gibbon in 1881 for his essay on "The Indian question".